 - You were not found guilty

 - The charge was dismissed

 - You were not prosecuted

 - The conviction is no longer a crime

 - You were not found criminally responsible

 - You were pardoned by the Governor.

-In 2022 several bills were introduced in the Maryland legislature reforming expungement both for nonconvictions and convictions.
-The Job Opportunities Task Force (JOTF) and MAJR support legislation that would allow expungement in several different kinds of cases.

-Join with us in supporting these bills, which would enable our returning citizens to find gainful employment without unwarranted blemishes on their records.
+The Job Opportunities Task Force (JOTF) and MAJR support legislation that would allow expungement in several different kinds of cases to enable our returning citizens to find gainful employment without unwarranted blemishes on their records.